 Intake.
 The first mod most owners do is an intake.
 And why wouldn't you?
 It's a great first step because it frees up a little power, but more importantly it sounds awesome.
 Supercharger whine is cooler than going fast, anyway.
 Really though, I'd start here.
 It's cheap.
 You don't need to spend hundreds of dollars on an intake, but I also don't recommend just plopping a cone on the end of the throttle body.
-For 99-05 L67, go buy 4" PVC pipe from Home Depot along with a cone air filter.
+For 99-05 L67, go buy 4" PVC pipe from Home Depot along with a cone air filter (for 97-98 L67, go buy the newer F-duct and do all the following stuff).
 Remove the factory airbox.
 Cut the PVC pipe to the proper length.
 You want to slide the pipe far enough in the F-duct (the rubber coupler that attaches to the throttle body) to bypass the accordion folds.
 Have the filter as far into the corner of the engine bay as you can so it gets the coolest air possible.
 You can get a PCM tray out of a 90's S-Series Blazer/Jimmy/whatever if you want to secure it to the car.
 I have used foam pipe wrap (like what goes around residential HVAC lines) to put around and under the PCM to prevent it from being banged around.

 For 04-07 L32 Grand Prix, the same pretty much applies, but you'll be attaching the pipe to the MAF tube.